OCA/product-attribute/product_category_code/readme/DESCRIPTION.md

-This module adds a field 'code' on product category level.
+This module adds a field 'code' on product internal category level.
+Curently this field can't be used to quickly find the category (it is not a shortcut).